pudly/schmopera-hugo/content/articles/dont-miss-the-2nd-annual-new-york-opera-fest.md

 ---
-title: "Don't miss: the 2nd annual New York Opera Fest"
+title: "Don&#039;t miss: the 2nd annual New York Opera Fest"
 ---

 ## What kind of reception did the first NYOF receive?